ampache/ampache/docs/API.md

 Ampache8 will release with a new API (API8) based on API6.
 Changes will be kept to a minimum to allow using API8 as a drop in replacement for API6

+Ampache8 will introduce a fully compatible [RESTful](/rest) API implementation supporting all formats and versions.

 As of 7.7.1 (API 6.9.0) Ampache fully supports POST data requests for all API methods.

 POST requests offer more privacy than a regular GET request because data is sent in the body, not the URL, avoiding exposure in browser history and logs.